 A very brief account of the wildcat strike of women workers in Bridport, Dorset.

-On either 14 or 15 February, 1912, a group of women workers in the Gundry's net and rope factory walked out on unofficial strike against changes to their pay and conditions.
+On the afternoon of Friday 9 February, 1912, a group of women workers in the Gundry's net and rope factory walked out on unofficial strike against changes to their pay and conditions.

-The Bridport News reported on February 16, 1912 that women strikers marched through the streets of Bridport singing the suffragette anthem 'Shoulder to Shoulder', with the protest documented by local photographer Clarence Austin.
+The Bridport News reported that women strikers marched through the streets of Bridport singing the suffragette anthem 'Shoulder to Shoulder', with the protest documented by local photographer Clarence Austin.

 A collection to support the strikers raised nearly £10 (£650 in today's money).